JohnCoene/firebase/cran-comments.md

 ## Notes

+### Second resubmission (answer to Victoria Wimmer)

+> The Date field is over a month old.

+Sorry indeed a commit reverted it back to last date.
+Fixed it and rechecked the package on rhub.

 ### First resubmission (answers to Victoria Wimmer)

 > Please proof-read your description text.
 Currently it reads: "...use 'Firebase Storage' to ..." -> Should probably begin with a capital "U" since it is a new sentence